tytydraco/yessleep/out/Mr_Tooth_Fairy.md

 "She had a beautiful smile."

 That was enough reason for me to end it.
-I took out the revolver and caved this piece of shit's mouth.
+I took out the revolver and fired at this piece of shit's mouth.
 It knocked his teeth in, and blood rushed out.
 He had a look of shock, like he didn't expect me to do this.
 The prick must've thought he was untouchable.
 I put the next shot in his forehead and caved his skull in.
 People screamed and scattered from the area as he slumped backwards into the polished floors.
 The red blood oozed onto the white tiles as I hopped over the counter and unloaded the rest of the magazine into his head.
 His face wasn't even recognizable by the time I was done with him.
 I didn't leave the scene of the crime; I just waited for the police and set my gun beside me.
 I wish I had more ammo,

 In the aftermath of it all, the police looked deeper into this creep and found hundreds of children's baby teeth stored in jars in his apartment.
 He'd been doing it here in town for years, and no one was the wiser for it.
 But he got sloppy.
 He used tips from a previous job to put money under the children's pillows, but he ran out, and all he had left was his pathetic silver dollar collection.
 This audacious asshole believed he could get away with it, well, not anymore.

 I don't suspect I'll be in here for much longer.
 I go to trial soon, and despite my case being classified as murder, I think the judge and jury will understand my story.
 Susie called me yesterday and told me that the dentist said that Vivian's teeth will eventually grow in, but for now, she'll have to wear false teeth.
 I've got plenty of time to reflect, but I do not regret a thing that I did.
 This bastard had to die.

 He took her smile, and that I couldn't forgive.